kubecost/docs/apis/apis-overview/budget-api.md

 {% endswagger-parameter %}

 {% swagger-parameter in="body" name="values" type="string" required="true" %}
-Used for specifying the group and name where the budget rule is applied to in the form of two linked values.
-Accepts `namespace` and `cluster` for the first value, followed by the individual item.
+Used for specifying the group and name where the budget rule is applied to in the form of a key-value pair.
+Accepts `namespace`, `cluster`, or `label` for the first value, followed by the corresponding item.
 For example, when applying a budget rule to a namespace named `kubecost`, this parameter is configured as `values=namespace:kubecost`.
 {% endswagger-parameter %}

 {% swagger-parameter in="body" name="interval" type="string" required="true" %}